 - In 1963, they published Social Learning and Personality Development

-- According to Erikson what conflict is experienced during fifth stage (13-21) identity versus role confusion
+- According to Erikson what conflict is experienced during the fifth stage (13-21) identity versus role confusion

-- According to Erikson what conflict is experienced during seventh stage (40-65) generativist vs. stagnation?
+- According to Erikson what conflict is experienced during the seventh stage (40-65) generativist vs. stagnation?

-- According to Erikson what conflict is experienced during sixth stage (21-39) intimacy vs isolation
+- According to Erikson what conflict is experienced during the sixth stage (21-39) intimacy vs isolation

-- According to Erikson what conflict is experienced during eighth stage(65)ego integrity vs despair
+- According to Erikson what conflict is experienced during the eighth stage(65) ego integrity vs despair

-- According to Erikson what conflict is experienced during forth stage(5-13)industry vs inferiority
+- According to Erikson what conflict is experienced during fourth stage(5-13)industry vs inferiority

 - a schema includes both a category of knowledge and the process of

 obtaining that knowledge.